Pay into the fund to offset development

 - Applicant makes the payment into the Biodiversity Conservation Fund.

-- BCT will confirm receipt of payment and issue a certificate under section 6.33 of the Biodiversity Conservation Act 2016.
+- BCT will confirm receipt of payment and issue a certificate under section 6.33 of the Biodiversity Conservation Act 2016 (3-5 business days).

 You can use the certificate issued by the BCT to prove to the consent authority (e.g. local Council) that the relevant consent condition has been met.

-If a development proponent holds an offset obligation that was calculated using the BioBanking Assessment Methodology (BBAM) or Framework for Biodiversity Assessment (FBA), they will need to seek a ‘statement of reasonable equivalence of biodiversity credits’ from the Department of Planning, Industry and Environment (DPIE) before paying into the Biodiversity Conservation Fund.
-For further information about equivalence statements, please visit the DPIE website, call 1800 931 717 or email firstname.lastname@example.org.
+If a development proponent holds an offset obligation that was calculated using the BioBanking Assessment Methodology (BBAM) or Framework for Biodiversity Assessment (FBA), they will need to seek a ‘statement of reasonable equivalence of biodiversity credits’ from the Department of Planning and Environment (DPE) before obtaining a Charge Quote to make a payment into the Biodiversity Conservation Fund.
+For further information about equivalence statements, please visit the DPE website, call 1800 931 717 or email: [email protected]